SNU-ARC/ADA-NNS/README.md

 # ADA-NNS: Angular Distance-Guided Neighbor Selection for Graph-Based Approximate Nearest Neighbor Search

 ## Overview
 ADA-NNS is a novel angular distance-guided search that dynamically filters out less relevant neighbors by employing a lightweight proxy based on a angular distance.
-It not only achieves the state-of-the art performance for various datasets, but also maintains good compatibility with existing indices, such as HNSW, NSG, Vamana, and NSSG.
+It not only achieves the state-of-the art performance for various datasets, but also maintains good compatibility with existing indices, such as HNSW.

 <img src="./figures/overview.png"/>